vkpdeveloper/vkpdeveloper/README.md

 Co-Founder **<a href="https://itday.in">@iTDAY</a>** and CTO **<a href="https://antmascot.com">@Ant Mascot</a>**

-Working on something very exciting ✨
+Working on something very exciting ✨, tech looks better at the low level.